ABRS Management and Technology Institute

-ABRS Management and Technology Institute is a Hong Kong–based continuing education and training institute established in 1990. and registered with the Education Bureau since 1994.
+ABRS Management and Technology Institute is a Hong Kong–based continuing education and training institute.
+It was established in 1990 and has been registered with the Education Bureau since 1994.
+Over 20,000 students have attended courses offered by ABRS since it began operating.

+History

-Over 20,000 students in Hong Kong have attended courses offered by ABRS since it began operating.
+ABRS Management and Technology Institute is a Hong Kong–based continuing education and training institute that was established in 1990.
+It has been registered with the Education Bureau since 1994.
+Over 20,000 students in Hong Kong have attended courses offered by ABRS.

-Current programs
+Academics

 ABRS offers courses preparing for a degree from the following UK institutions: